joyceiphone/app/Readme.md

 ## Functions.
 Fit the data by parsing the query params - `GET /get-result`
 The endpoint is only accepting `GET` requests.
 Returns a class of iris for the params parsed.
 In case of success, it responds with a `200` HTTP code and the text representation of iris flower class.

+You need to use the `POST` request first before sending the `GET` request.

 ### Example call